-You acknowledge that while all rooms within a cabin category are substantially similar, they may differ in minor ways in terms of size and layout.
+You acknowledge that while all rooms within a cabin category are substantially similar, they may differ in minor ways in terms of size and/or layout.
 At no time is cabin configuration guaranteed.

 Your selection of a roommate for the Cruise is at your own risk.
 If you request OTB to select or assign a roommate for you, OTB will do so as an accommodation to you, but you acknowledge that this selection or assignment shall be at your own risk, as (i) OTB does not “vet” potential roommates in any way or investigate the potential compatibility of roommates, and (ii) OTB makes no representations or warranties of any kind to you as to the compatibility, suitability, or background of any roommate assigned to you.
 OTB and its Released Parties are not responsible nor liable to you in any way for any and all claims or cause of action arising out of or in connection with your selection of a roommate for the Cruise or assignment of a roommate to you by OTB, including, without limitation, any claims arising out of injuries or damages suffered by you to your person or property which may be caused, directly or indirectly, in whole or in part, from such request, selection or assignment.
 For example, OTB and the Released Parties shall have no responsibility, obligation or liability to you in the event of fights between roommates, sexual or other harassment by your roommate, or other inconsiderate behavior by your roommate.
 OTB shall have no obligation or responsibility of any kind, or for any reason, to separate and move you or your roommate into other accommodations on board.